 Extension for Community Healthcare Outcomes (Project ECHO®)

-The UCSF Juvenile Justice Behavioral Health (JJBH) team is offering an 8-week tele-mentoring program for community behavioral health providers serving system-involved youth in San Francisco County, called JJBH ECHO.
+The UCSF Juvenile Justice Behavioral Health (JJBH) team is offering a tele-mentoring program for community behavioral health providers serving system-involved youth in San Francisco County, called JJBH ECHO.
 JJBH ECHO is an extension of Project ECHO® (Extension for Community Healthcare Outcomes), a “hub and spokes” model wherein a team of specialists (the hub) facilitates learning and shares expertise with community providers (the spokes) over a videoconferencing platform.

 For JJBH ECHO, a team of UCSF specialists in child and adolescent psychology, social work, and forensics (the hub team) will provide online training and case-based mentoring to community behavioral health providers on delivering best-practice mental health and/or substance use services to systems-involved youth and families (including via telehealth).